This Poet's Corner

 He ne’er told her any lies.

-Cott’d got something awful
+Cotton got something awful

-foxed, ‘nd fearless too,
+Foxed, and fearless too,

-in those days when you drove
+In those days when you drove

-‘customed as you were to liberty.
+'Customed as you were to liberty.

 He flipped o’er into a causeway ditch.